HankAviator/cdata_blog/_posts/2016-05-25-testing-a-moderator.md

 ---
 I picked `BLOOD/NATURAL FATHER EVER AN ALCOHOLIC OR PROBLEM DRINKER` (`S2DQ1` as the coding) as a candidate moderator.
 By common sense it's not related with tobacco dependence.
 Let's test it.

-The source code is here, I hardcoded all unknown responses as missing.
+The source code is here, I hardcoded all unknown responses as missing. `s3aq3b1` and `tab12mdx` are both category, but `tab12mdx` has only two levels, thus post-hoc test is not needed.

 ```
 ods html close;